 When I think about it, the biggest complaints about my life now are that I’m always looking out for dog poop in the streets, which is gross and annoying, and that the metro system closes at around 2am.
 That said, Madrid nightlife begins much later than what I’m used to and wraps up around the re-opening of the metro system, which is around 6am.
 So, in that case, my metro complaint is really just a function of my poor cultural adjustment to partying!

 As for Madrid, I love how easy it is for me to feel safe here and in Spain overall.
 It reminds me of being home in NYC.
 It’s a city with a whole lot of life, but where I only need to take average precautions in securing myself and my belongings.
 I’m not preoccupied with the topic of safety.
-It feels like freedom.
+That feels like freedom.

 Leave a reply to Malaga, Spain – A home for my words.
 Cancel reply